sourcegraph/careers/README.md

 #### 🍲 Meals

-We cover meals for local teammates while are working on behalf of the company.
+We cover meals for local teammates while they are working on behalf of the company.
 This includes lunch every weekday, breakfast if you arrive early, dinner if you stay late, and a variety of healthy snacks and drink options all the time.

 #### 🚉 Transportation